IBM/supply-chain-insights/README.md

 2. X-IBM-Client-Id
 3. X-IBM-Client-Secret

-To retrieve the first two, from the WSCI home dashboard, click on **Settings -> Build info**.
+To retrieve the first two, from the SCI home dashboard, click on **Settings -> Build info**.
 From there you should see your **X-IBM-User-Secret** and **X-IBM-Client-Id**

 To retrieve the **X-IBM-Client-Secret**, click on **RESTful APIs** under API access.
-This will take you to the WSCI API explorer page.
+This will take you to the SCI API explorer page.
 Click on **My APIs** in the top-right corner.
 To the right of **Supply Chain Insights** you'll see a key icon, go ahead and click on that.
 Once you click the icon, you'll see two sets of credentials